Digital Scholarship Services Graduate Student Assistant (GSA)

 Details

-The appointment requires a commitment of effort up to but not exceeding 20 hours a week.
+The appointment requires a commitment of effort up to but not exceeding 20 hours per week.
 This appointment will be conducted primarily on-site in the Digital Scholarship offices within Hillman Library.

-Tasks include assisting DSS staff and librarians with consults, project work, unit tasks and projects, and training sessions.
-Additionally, the GSA will work on a cooperatively-designed digital scholarship project.
-This project will emphasize one or more of the following:
+Tasks include assisting DSS staff and librarians with consultations, departmental project work, unit tasks and instruction, and participating in professional training opportunities.
+Additionally, the GSA will work on a cooperatively-designed digital scholarship project that will emphasize either or both of the following:

-• Use of library collections in digital scholarship
+• Use of library collections in digital scholarship, and/or

-The nature of this work will vary, but it is intended to allow the GSA to make a robust connection to the team and work on an ongoing project.
+The nature of this project will vary, but it is intended to allow the GSA to make a robust connection to the DSS team and work on an ongoing project.

 The ULS is committed to proper credit and attribution for all who work on its projects.
 At a minimum, GSAs will receive public credit and recognition as contributors to digital scholarship projects.
 Where GSA contributions are more specialized and/or independent, the GSA will receive public credit and recognition as team-member and/or (co-)author.